joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 From Linear Algebra you may recall that scalars only have magnitude but no direction.
 Hence, a rank-0 or scalar tensor has no shape.

 2. *Rank-1 tensor*.
-You can simply consider it as 1-D array.
+You can think of a rank-1 tenant as just a 1-D array.

 .. code-block:: python3